urbandrone/futils/examples/ex05-cdinventory.md

-# A small DVC application to manage your Compact Discs
+# A small DVC application to manage Compact Discs
--- Draft
-This time we are going to create a small DataViewController application.
-I call this style of writing applications Data- instead of ModelViewController, because there is no explicit model in the code.
+This time we are going to create a small Data-View-Controller application.
+I call this style of writing applications Data- instead of Model-View-Controller, because there is no explicit model in the code.
 All data always has the "current" state and permutations occur one by one via signals which send actions to the controller.
 The controller then modifies the state and returns a new one which will be the next state rendered.
-Another way to call it would be DataViewModify, choose the one you think sounds best.
+Another way to call it would be Data-View-Modify, choose the one you think is most appropriate.

-**Please note:**
-The example shows a simplified version of the engine currently in development.
-It is shown here for educational reasons and cannot handle things like async processes or side-effects.

 ## Prerequisites
 To start, do the usual directory creation and `$ cd` things, then init npm and install `futils` along `snabbdom`: